jrderek/ETL-Pipeline-with-Apache-Airflow/README.md

 The following data was used in this project & was provided by udacity.

-I94 Immigration Data: This data comes from the US National Tourism and Trade Office.
-This is where the data comes from.
+I94 Immigration Data: This data comes from the US National Tourism and Trade Office. https://travel.trade.gov/research/reports/i94/historical/2016.html is where the data comes from.
 World Temperature Data: This dataset came from Kaggle.
-You can read more about it here.
+You can read more about it https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data
 U.S. City Demographic Data: This data comes from OpenSoft.
-You can read more about it here.
+You can read more about it https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/.
 Airport Code Table: This is a simple table of airport codes and corresponding cities.
-It comes from here.
+It comes from https://datahub.io/core/airport-codes#data.

 Architecture / Technologies
 In order to provide a star schema like data-model out of the above stated raw data a clean architecture which accounts for all necessary data-engineering tasks needed had to be created.
 After an assessment of technologies & requirements, the final architecture was designed as depicted below.